How to Save Money on Dairy

 If you find a bunch of clearanced heavy cream, make your own butter by hand or with a Kitchenaid mixer.

-Try making your own sour cream — all you need is cream, buttermilk and a canning jar.
-Don’t have buttermilk?
-You make it when making butter!
+Try making your own sour cream — all you need is milk, heavy whipping cream, and vinegar.

-:: Know the difference between “sell by date” and “day it’s going to mold date.”
-I discussed this in my clearance post, but it’s worth repeating here:
+Know the difference between “sell by date” and “day it’s going to mold date.”

 Almost all dairy products can be safely consumed well after the date printed on the package.
 Our family is constantly using out-dated cheese, sour cream, cottage cheese, butter and yogurt.
 My theory is that God gave me a nose and a tongue for an actual purpose.
 If it smells or tastes bad, we don’t eat it.
 If it smells and tastes fine, it probably is safe.